What is a fear-release session?

 The purpose of this type of support is for the benefit of your family, your doula’s family, and everyone’s well being.
 You’ll have the opportunity to build a personal relationship with two doulas during your pregnancy so no matter what length of labor you have, or when you go into labor, you’ll have two doulas who are invested in caring for you.

-Other models of care might look like hiring a solo-doula with a backup doula, with whom you may not know or an agency, where you might meet your doula on your birthing day.
+Other models of care might look like hiring a solo-doula with a backup doula, with whom you may not know.
+Or an agency, where you might meet your doula on your birthing day.
 There is no “right” option.
 There is only the best option for you.

 Does The Austin Doula team specialize in a particular type of support?